We worry about our children’s safety from the moment they are born.

 Safety scissors are helpful for very young children, or when no adult is present to monitor the cutting.
-Still, even a preschooler is not too young to be trained to use a regular scissors with caution, and with an adult present.
+Still, even a preschooler is not too young to be trained to use regular scissors with caution, and with an adult present.

 Learning to use scissors and knife independently helps hone your child’s self-control, and helps them develop an extended sense of self, similar to how they master the pen and pencil.

 What is important is to set down clear safety rules for the children.
 These include always cutting away from the body, holding the blade away from the body at all times, and never forcing their way through cutting something that is too thick or hard.

 Even in the kitchen, children can learn how to help mummy cut ingredients for the meal by using a child-safe knife (eg. Curious Chef) for starters before graduating on to the real deal.

 Photo source: Touchwood @Ground-up Initiative

 Touchwood is the craft arm of Ground-Up-Initiative.
 Their mission is to bring individuals of our community together to find and create useful ways of recycling used and unwanted materials.
 In the process, they hope to increase awareness of the importance of resourcefulness, especially in a small, resource-scarce country and encourage greater social interaction.